Posted on

 Where did you have your first (legal!) pint?

-When you’re not chatting about beer, what do you get up to?
+When you’re not selling beer, what do you like to get up to?

 And finally… If you were a cartoon character, who would it be?